Th876/Th876.github.io/README.md

     <li> Go to my repository, and click on the green, drop-down 'Code' button in the upper right corner.</li>
     <li>Under the 'Local' tab, copy the URL provided under 'Clone'.</li>
     <li>Open Git Bash.</li>
-    <li>Type the command 'git clone' and paste the URL beside it, e.g. git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY </li>
+    <li>Type the command 'git clone' and paste the URL beside it, e.g. git clone https://github.com/your-username/your-repository</li>
     <li>The repository is now cloned on your local computer.</li>
 </ol>

+<p> Another means of installation⬇️</p>
-<p> You can also follow step 1 of the installation process, then: </p>
+<p>Follow step 1 of the previous installation process, then: </p>
 <ol>
   <li> Under the 'Local' tab, select 'Download ZIP'.</li>
   <li>After extracting (unzipping) the file, open the folder in your source-code editor.</li>